We see an occasional query, in Blogger Help Forum: Learn More About Blogger, which leads to using the new pages sitemap.

 Static pages are not indexed, deliberately - though there can be some random links that lead to indexing.
 With blogs, search engines index dynamic content - aka posts, deliberately.

 If you publish a website as a Blogger blog, you may want the website indexed - and that is why you might use the pages sitemap.
+Be aware of possible confusion, from a blog built with static pages.

 This blog has no indexable static content.